Please Note the Following Important Tax Information:

 - It is important to send in the correct half of the stubs (1st or 2nd half) when mailing your payments.

-- On the left side of the bill there will be a short explanation if you received low income assistance or veteran's exemption.
+- On the right side of the bill there will be a short explanation if you received low income assistance or veteran's exemption.

 - Missoula County collects taxes for many jurisdictions it has no authority over, including the City, School Districts, Fire Districts, and other service districts.
 If you have a specific question regarding your tax bill, it’s important for you to call the appropriate jurisdiction for answers to your questions.